bcgov/aps-infra-platform/documentation/how-to/create-gateway-service.md

     You can opt to either maintain your OpenAPI spec and execute the steps above when necessary, or convert your OpenAPI spec once and maintain the generated Kong configuration.

+## Gateway tags

+A Gateway `tag` with the format `ns.<gatewayId>` is mandatory for each service, route, and plugin object.
+Both flows above will generate the appropriate tags.

+### Use qualifiers to separate environments

+If you have separate CI/CD pipelines for your environments (`dev`, `test` and `prod`), you can split your configuration and update the `tags` with the qualifier.
+For example, you can use a tag `ns.<gatewayId>.dev` to sync the Kong configuration for `dev` Service and Routes only.
+See [Split configuration by environment](/how-to/cicd-integration.md#split-configuration-by-environment) in the CI/CD integration guide for more information.

 ## Verify routes